Skip to content

 --region YOUR_BUCKET_REGION

-Note: it takes roughly 15 minutes for AWS to begin delivering these metrics after being enabled.
+It takes roughly 15 minutes for AWS to begin delivering these metrics after being enabled.

-S3 Versus Cloudflare Bandwidth Alliance Partner#
+S3 Vs Cloudflare Bandwidth Alliance Partner#

 The Cloudflare Bandwidth Alliance is a group of infrastructure providers that have decided to either completely waive or massively discount egress fees for shared customers.
-This can be a huge source of savings for customers that have an AWS bill where S3 egress costs make up a large portion of the aforementioned bill.
+This can be a huge source of savings for customers who have an AWS bill where S3 egress costs make up a large portion of the aforementioned bill.

 Considerations#

 Price is not the only consideration that goes into making a decision about whether to utilize S3 or a competing storage service.
-Performance, availability, user experience, support and legal compliance are other factors that will factor into the decision to utilize one service over another.
+Performance, availability, user experience, support, and legal compliance are other factors that will factor into the decision to utilize one service over another.

 Complexity#

-AWS had made it exceedingly easy for customers to utilize other AWS service in tandem, but there is a non-trivial cost for an organization to decide to split their infrastructure over multiple service providers.
+AWS has made it exceedingly easy for customers to utilize other AWS services in tandem, but there is a non-trivial cost for an organization to decide to split their infrastructure over multiple service providers.
 Developers will need to learn and understand both systems and when to choose one design pattern over the other.
 There will be two sets of documentation that will need to be addressed when designing or troubleshooting systems.

-The primary use-case in favor of utilizing this cost efficiency architecture strategy is if a user has a large amount of static content that is stored on S3 and being served to end-users via the internet.
+The primary use case in favor of utilizing this cost-efficiency architecture strategy is if a user has a large amount of static content that is stored on S3 and being served to end-users via the internet.

 Contribute